sparling1028/package-developer/README.md

 # package-developer
 A python package to automate away the housework of writing a sourceable package or module.
+You can now write and continuously develop a sourceable module directly from your IDE of choice, without ever opening a script file.

 After saving this code somewhere on your python PATH, you will need to change the references to:
 - developer_root